pippim/pippim.github.io/mserve.md

    caption="pavucontrol output devices.png"
 %}

 This screenshot shows the *Pulse Audio Volume Control* "Output Devices" Tab.
-In this example the output was changed from the first device to the Built-in Audio speakers.
+In this example, the output was changed from the first device to the **Built-in Audio** speakers.
 The changes were made from the Ubuntu 16.04 Sound System Settings panel show in the previous section.

 Notice the thick progress bar.
 It displays the sound playing on the output device and jumps very quickly.
-This is how you can confirm the correct device is selected.
+Progress bar activity is how you can confirm the active output device is selected.

+When the output device is changed, the recording device must be changed for the VU meters to display the correct output sound device.
+See the section: *Pulse Audio Volume Control Change Recording Source* below.

+Then **mserve** must be restarted for the VU meters to display the correct output sound device.

 ---

 ### Pulse Audio Volume Control Recording Tab
+{:.no_toc}

 {% include image.html src="/assets/img/mserve/pavucontrol recording tab.png"
    alt="pavucontrol recording tab.png"